-To provision a Docker Host, simply navigate to the Cloud detail page or Infrastructure Hosts section.
-From there click the + Container Host button to add a Nutanix Docker Host.
+To provision a Docker Host, simply navigate to the Cloud detail page or Infrastructure > Clusters section.
+From there click + ADD CLUSTER to add a Nutanix Docker Host.
 Morpheus views a Docker host just like any other Hypervisor with the caveat being that it is used for running containerized images instead of virtualized ones.
 Once a Docker Host is successfully provisioned a green checkmark will appear to the right of the host marking it as available for use.
 In the event of a failure click into the relevant host that failed and an error explaining the failure will be displayed in red at the top.

 Some common error scenarios include network connectivity.
 For a Docker Host to function properly, it must be able to resolve the Morpheus appliance url which can be configured in Admin Settings.
 If it is unable to resolve and negotiate with the appliance than the agent installation will fail and provisioning instructions will not be able to be issued to the host.

 Morpheus allows the ability to create a snapshot of a Nutanix instance.
 From the instance detail page, simply select